tanisha03826/frontend-experiments/README.md

 - Implement filtering logic using conditional statements
 - Dynamically generate and update HTML elements
 - Use CSS Grid for responsive layouts
-- Understand how UI behavior changes based on user interaction
+- Understand how UI behavior changes based on user interaction.

-### Viva Voce Questions
-1. Explain the auto-fill behavior in CSS Grid.
-2. How would you implement multi-category filtering?
-3. What is the purpose of using toFixed(2) for prices?
-4. How could you add sorting by price or name?
-5. Why are unique keys or identifiers important when rendering lists?

 ---

 ## Implementation Method